sschmeier/genomics-tutorial/ngs-mapping/index.rst

 Learning outcomes
 -----------------

-After studying this tutorial you should be able to:
+After studying this section of the tutorial you should be able to:

 #.
 Explain the process of sequence read mapping.
 #.
 Use bioinformatics tools to map sequencing reads to a reference genome.